2013 Cannes Film Festival

-The 66th Cannes Film Festival took place in Cannes, France, from 15 to 26 May 2013.
-Steven Spielberg was the head of the jury for the main competition.
-New Zealand film director Jane Campion was the head of the jury for the Cinéfondation and Short Film sections.
+The 66th Cannes Film Festival took place from 15 to 26 May 2013.
+American filmmaker Steven Spielberg was the Jury President for the main competition.

+The French film Blue Is the Warmest Colour won the Palme d'Or.
+In an unprecedented move, along with the director, Abdellatif Kechiche, the Jury decided to take "the exceptional step" of awarding the film's two main actresses, Adèle Exarchopoulos and Léa Seydoux, with the Palme.

+The festival poster featured the real-life couple and Paul Newman and Joanne Woodward kissing during the shooting of A New Kind of Love.
 French actress Audrey Tautou hosted the opening and closing ceremonies.
-Actress Kim Novak was named guest of honour and introduced a new restored version of Alfred Hitchcock's Vertigo.

-The festival opened with The Great Gatsby, directed by Baz Luhrmann and closed with Zulu, directed by Jérôme Salle.
-The film poster for the festival featured husband and wife actors Paul Newman and Joanne Woodward.
-The Bling Ring, directed by Sofia Coppola, opened the Un Certain Regard section.

-The French film Blue Is the Warmest Colour won the Palme d'Or.
-In an unprecedented move, along with the director, the Jury decided to take "the exceptional step" of awarding the film's two main actresses, Adèle Exarchopoulos and Léa Seydoux, with the Palme d'Or.

-On the occasion of 100 Years of Indian Cinema, India was the Official Guest Country at the 2013 Cannes Film Festival.
+On the occasion of 100 Years of Indian Cinema, India was an Official Guest Country at the 2013 Cannes Film Festival.
 Seven Indian feature films were premiered among various sections on the festival.
-Actress Vidya Balan was one of the official Jury of the festival.
+Actress Vidya Balan was one of the Jury members for the Main Competition of the festival.
 The first Incredible India Exhibition, a joint participation of the Ministry of Tourism and Ministry of Information and Broadcasting, Republic of India was inaugurated by Indian delegate Chiranjeevi.

+The festival opened with The Great Gatsby by Baz Luhrmann, and closed with Zulu by Jérôme Salle.